Mathematics, science, technology and engineering of the Victorian era: Public safety, health and medicine

 After studying previous outbreaks, physician John Snow drew the conclusion that cholera was a water-borne disease.
 When the 1854 broke out, Snow mapped the locations of the cases in Soho, London, and found that they centered around a well he deemed contaminated.
 He asked that the pump's handle be removed, after which the epidemic petered out.
 Snow also discovered that households whose water supplies came from companies that used the Thames downstream, after many sewers had flown into the river, were fourteen times more likely to die from cholera.
 He thus recommended boiling water before use.

-Sanitation reforms, prompted by the Public Health Acts 1848 and 1869, were made in the crowded, dirty streets of the existing cities, and soap was the main product shown in the relatively new phenomenon of advertising.
+Sanitation reforms, prompted by the Public Health Act 1848 and the Sanitary Act 1866, were made in the crowded, dirty streets of the existing cities, and soap was the main product shown in the relatively new phenomenon of advertising.
 A great engineering feat in the Victorian Era was the sewage system in London.
 It was designed by Joseph Bazalgette in 1858.
 He proposed to build 82 mi of sewer system linked with over 1000 mi of street sewers.
 Many problems were encountered but the sewers were completed.
 After this, Bazalgette designed the Thames Embankment which housed sewers, water pipes and the London Underground.
 During the same period, London's water supply network was expanded and improved.

 John Simon, as chief medical officer of the General Board of Health, secured funds for research into various common infectious diseases at the time, including cholera, diphtheria, smallpox, and typhus.
-Using his political influence, he garnered support for the Public Health Act of 1875, which focused on preventative measures in housing, the water supply, sewage and drainage, providing Britain with an extensive public health system.
+Using his political influence, he garnered support for the Public Health Act 1875, which focused on preventative measures in housing, the water supply, sewage and drainage, providing Britain with an extensive public health system.